algolia/autocomplete/packages/website/docs/using-query-suggestions-plugin.md

 ## Next steps

-This tutorial focuses on creating and adding Query Suggestions to an autocomplete menu.
+This tutorial focuses on adding Query Suggestions to an autocomplete menu.
 Many autocomplete menus also include recent searches and possibly other items.
-You can find an example including [recent searches](using-recent-searches-plugin), [static predefined items](sources#using-static-sources), and results that update upon submit on [GitHub](https://github.com/algolia/doc-code-samples/tree/autocomplete-v1/Autocomplete/multi-source).
+You can find an example including [recent searches](using-recent-searches-plugin) and [static predefined items](sources#using-static-sources) on [GitHub](https://github.com/algolia/doc-code-samples/tree/autocomplete-v1/Autocomplete/multi-source).
+To learn how to display multiple sections in one autocomplete, read the [guide on creating multi-source autocompletes](creating-multi-source-autocompletes).